Jackson-Wozniak/Elevation-Airlines/README.md

 ## 📓 Features & Overview <a id="features"></a>
 An airline tracking system that generates flights to popular airports across the world.
 The airline used in this simulation is called Elevation Airlines, and is a fake airline.
 Route generation is largely random, and the flights each plane takes does not necessarily match the popular flights real airlines fly.

-Airport data is found from <a href="https://ourairports.com/data"/>ourairports.com</a> and is filtered to only include those that have the large_airports tag

-The image used as the preview for this repo can be found <a href="https://wallpaperaccess.com/full/254381.jpg" />here </a>

 <br>